ryanjsalva/blog/_posts/2016-05-15-cordova-dev-environment.md

 * **Hardware:** 13" MacBook Pro with all the RAM and disk upgrades available.
 * **Operating Systems:** Mac OSX El Capitan and [Parallels][parallels] running Windows 10.

-If it's not an option for you to develop on a Mac, there are plenty of cloud build solutions available (e.g. [PhoneGap Build][phonegap], [MacInCloud][macincloud]), but since this tutorial is focused on building a local development environment, we'll leave that subject for another day.
+If it's not an option for you to develop on a Mac, there are plenty of cloud build solutions available (e.g. [PhoneGap Build][phonegap], [MacInCloud][macincloud], [Mac Stadium][macstadium]), but since this tutorial is focused on building a local development environment, we'll leave that subject for another day.

 <a name="library"></a>